CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 ## Are CSC Sensitive Data service free of charge?
-The Sensitive Data Services are free of charge for Finnish academics, according to CSC General Terms of use (https://research.csc.fi/general-terms-of-use).
-However, each service consumes resources  (billing units for their use and quota for storage space allocation).
+The Sensitive Data Services are free of charge for Finnish academics, according to CSC[ General Terms of use](https://research.csc.fi/general-terms-of-use).
+However, each service consumes resources: billing units for their use and quota for storage space allocation.

 **Billing units:**

 * When you create a new CSC project, you have about 10.000 billing units.

-* You can find out how many billing units SD Dekstop and Allas (for SD Connect) will use based on your needs with this calculator: https://research.csc.fi/pricing at the bottom of the page.
-Here you can estimate the cost in billing units or in euros.
+* You can find out how many billing units SD Dekstop and Allas (for SD Connect) will use based on your needs with this [calculator](https://research.csc.fi/pricing).
+Here you can estimate the services usage cost in billing units or in euros.

-* Once you have estimated how many billing units your project would need every year, you can apply for more resources following these instructions:  https://docs.csc.fi/accounts/how-to-apply-for-billing-units/.
+* Once you have estimated how many billing units your project would need every year, you can apply for more resources following these [instructions](https://docs.csc.fi/accounts/how-to-apply-for-billing-units/).
 If your projects last up to 5 years, a separate discussion and an agreement are needed.

 **Quotas:**